HenrikBengtsson/parallelly/OVERVIEW.md

 3. After having validated that there are no negative impact on the future framework, allow for changes in the **parallelly** package, e.g. renaming the R options and environment variable to be `parallelly.*` and `R_PARALLELLY_*` while falling back to `future.*` and `R_FUTURE_*`

-Initially, backward compatibily for the **future** package is top priority.
+Initially, backward compatibility for the **future** package is top priority.